DougBeney/jekyll-pug/README.md

 - Jekyll-Pug is a regular Jekyll plugin.
 - Jekyll-Bliss is a wrapper that allows you to easily compile a Jekyll website that uses Pug files.
 - Jekyll-Bliss is faster.
-- Jekyll-Bliss still has a bit of work to be completed while Jekyll-Pug is basically finished.

 [Link to Jekyll Bliss][jekyll-bliss]